-On March 26, 2021, the Company entered into a Credit Agreement ("Credit Agreement") with MidCap Financial Funding (MidCap Financial Services, LLC, as servicer for MidCap Financial Trust), as an administrative agent, and such other banks and financial institutions as may be arranged by MidCap Financial Funding.
-The Credit Agreement provides for a \$27.0 million credit facility (the "Facility") consisting of a \$22.0 million senior, secured term loan (the "Term Loan"), and a \$5.0 million working capital facility (the "Revolver").
-The Term Loan is staged such that \$12.0 million is available immediately, an additional \$5.0 million is available on September 30, 2021, and \$5.0 million is available in 2022, but the final borrowing in 2022 is contingent upon achieving trailing twelve months of net revenue of \$37.0 million if the proposed funding date is on or after January 1, 2022 and before July 1, 2022 or \$38.5 million if the proposed funding date is on or after July 1, 2022 and on or before September 30, 2022 and earnings before interest, taxes, depreciation and amortization ("EBITDA") targets (as defined in the Credit Agreement).
-Borrowings on the Revolver are limited to a borrowing base calculation, with the initial borrowing subject to completion of an initial field exam with respect to such borrowing base assets.
-The initial field exam was completed during the second fiscal quarter of 2021; however, as of September

-30, 2021, there was no drawdown on the Revolver.
-The proceeds from the Facility will be used for working capital and general corporate purposes.
+On March 26, 2021, we entered into that certain credit and security agreement with MidCap Financial Trust, as agent and lender, and the additional lenders from time to time party thereto (collectively, the Credit Agreement).
+The Credit Agreement provides for a \$27.0 million credit facility (the Facility) consisting of a \$22.0 million senior, secured term loan (the Term Loan), and a \$5.0 million working capital facility (the Revolving Loan).
+The Term Loan is staged such that \$12.0 million was available immediately, an additional \$5.0 million was available on September 30, 2021, and \$5.0 million may be available in 2022, contingent upon achieving (i) trailing twelve months of net revenue of \$37.0 million if the proposed funding date is on or after January 1, 2022 and before July 1, 2022 or \$38.5 million if the proposed funding date is on or after July 1, 2022 and on or before September 30, 2022 and (ii) earnings before interest, taxes, depreciation and amortization (EBITDA) targets (as defined in the Credit Agreement).
+We opted not to draw down the \$5.0 million Term Loan tranche available on September 30, 2021.
+Borrowings on the Revolving Loan are limited to a borrowing base calculation.
+As of March 31, 2022, there was no drawdown on the Revolving Loan.
+The proceeds from the Facility are being used for working capital and general corporate purposes.

-The interest on the Term Loan is based on the annual rate of one-month London Inter-Bank Offered Rate (LIBOR) plus 6.45%, subject to a LIBOR floor of 1.50%.
+The interest on the Term Loan is based on the annual rate of one-month LIBOR plus 6.45%, subject to a LIBOR floor of 1.50%.
 If any advance under the Term Loan is prepaid at any time, the prepayment fee is based on the amount being prepaid and an applicable percentage amount, such as 3%, 2%, or 1%, based on the date the prepayment is made after the closing date of the Term Loan.
-The Credit Agreement contains a financial covenant based upon a trailing twelve months of net revenue, including a requirement of \$32.0 million in the twelve months ending December 31, 2021.
-As of September 30, 2021, the Company has complied with these requirements.
+The Credit Agreement contains a financial covenant based upon a trailing twelve months of net revenue, including a requirement of \$33.4 million in the twelve months ended March 31, 2022.
+As of March 31, 2022, we were in compliance with this requirement.
 The outstanding balance on the Facility will be due in full on March 1, 2026.
-At the end of the Term Loan, the Company will pay an exit fee of \$0.6 million, which represents 5% of the \$12.0 million in borrowings made available immediately on March 26, 2021.
+At the end of the Term Loan, we will pay an exit fee of \$0.6 million, which represents 5% of the \$12.0 million in borrowings made available immediately on March 26, 2021.
 Such fee is being accreted to interest expense over the life of the Term Loan.
-The Company incurred \$0.3 million of debt issuance costs which are recorded in long-term debt, net of current portion in the condensed balance sheets.
-On March 26, 2021, the Company drew the full \$12.0 million of the Term Loan available.
-As of September 30, 2021, the outstanding balance on the Term Loan is \$12.0 million (\$11.8 million net of debt issuance costs) and is presented as long-term debt on the condensed balance sheets (in thousands).
+We incurred \$0.3 million of debt issuance costs which are recorded in long-term debt, net of current portion in the balance sheets.
+On March 26, 2021, we drew the full \$12.0 million of the Term Loan available.
+As of March 31, 2022, the outstanding balance on the Term Loan was \$12.0 million (\$11.9 million net of debt issuance costs), and such balance is presented as long-term debt on the balance sheet (in thousands).